 What games you play when you are camping with your family doesn’t matter as much as the general idea of playing a game together as a family.
 You can have games that require teams so you and your children can learn to work together.
 Some fun backyard games are Ghost In The Graveyard and Kick The Can.

-Camping in the backyard is just one idea that can bring you and your family closer together.
+Backyard Camping is just one idea that can bring you and your family closer together.
 It’s a fact, the family that spends time together is the one that is the healthiest.
 As mums, don’t we want our children to have the healthiest and happiest childhood available to them?
 Sure we do.
 So start planning that camping.